crdx/sublex/README.md

-# sublime-file-excluder
+# sublex

-**sublime-file-excluder** is a plugin that hides gitignored files from the Sublime Text file tree.
+**sublex** is a Sublime Text plugin which excludes gitignored files from the tree.

 ## Installation